Intsights/sergeant/docs/supervisor.md

     Supervisor --> crawl_worker-4
 ```

-When a worker reaches its end of life - at the moment it finished `max_tasks_per_run` tasks, it will exit, and a new worker will be created by the supervisor.
+The worker reaches its end of life once it has completed `max_tasks_per_run` tasks. `Supervisor` will create a new worker in place.

 ## Programatically